Toeplitz quotient C*-algebras and ratio limits for random walks: Ratio limit space and boundary.

 Next, define the \emph{Cartesian} random walk by setting $\mu = \frac{1}{2}[\mu_1 \circ \pi_1^{-1} + \mu_2 \circ \pi_2^{-1}]$ where $\mu_1$, where $\mu_1 \circ \pi_1^{-1}$ and $\mu_2 \circ \pi_2^{-1}$ are pushforward measures.
 Then, by \cite[Proposition 5.3]{Woe+} (see also \cite{CS87}), we get that the ratio limit kernel $H$ for $\mu$ is given by $H((w_1,v_1),(w_2,v_2)) = H_1(w_1,w_2)H_2(v_1,v_2)$, where $H_1$ and $H_2 = 1$ are the ratio limit kernels of $P$ and $Q$ respectively.
 By Example \ref{E:free} and the formula for $H_1$ there, so we get that $R_{\mu} = R_{\mu_2} = \mathbb{Z}^{s_2}$.
 Thus, $G / R_{\mu}$ coincides with $\bF_{s_1}$, and the ratio limit space $\mathrm{R}(G,\mu)$ is equal to $\bF_{s_1} \cup \partial \mathrm{T}_{2s_1}$. \end{Exl}

-The companion paper \cite{Woe+} deals mostly with \emph{full} versions of the ratio-limit compcata, which are generally different from the respective ones considered here\footnote{In \cite{Woe+}, the full ratio-limit space and boundary are called the (ordinary) ratio-limit compactification and boundary respectively, and our ratio-limit space and boundary are called the \emph{reduced} ratio-limit compactification and boundary respectively.}.
+The companion paper \cite{Woe+} deals mostly with \emph{full} versions of the ratio-limit compacta, which are generally different from the respective ones considered here\footnote{In \cite{Woe+}, the full ratio-limit space and boundary are referred to simply as ratio-limit compactification and boundary respectively, and our ratio-limit space and boundary are also refereed to as the \emph{reduced} ratio-limit compactification and boundary respectively.}.
 The full ratio-limit space is defined without incorporating $R_{\mu}$ into the picture, and is the smallest compactification $\Delta_{\mathrm{R}}G$ of $G$ to which the ratio-limit functions $y\mapsto H(x,y)$ extend continuously (see \cite[Section 6]{Woe+} for a comparison).
 It is straightforward to show that the quotient map $G \rightarrow G / R_{\mu}$ extends to a continuous surjective $G$-equivariant map from $\Delta_{\mathrm{R}}G$ onto $R(G,\mu)$.
 However, a key observation is that the full ratio-limit boundary and the (reduced) ratio-limit boundary considered in this paper coincide whenever $G$ is infinite and $R_{\mu}$ is finite.
 Hence, by \cite[Corollary 6.6]{Woe+} the two ratio-limit boundaries coincide for all classes of random walks considered in \cite{Woe+}.

 A key step in the computation of full ratio limit boundaries in \cite{Woe+} is to show that they coincide with the respective $\rho$-Martin boundaries, whose computation was previously attained in many classes of examples.
 More precisely, for the classes of examples considered in \cite{Woe+}, it follows that the quotient map $G \rightarrow G / R_{\mu}$ induces a homeomorphism $\tau : \partial_{\Delta, \rho} G \rightarrow \partial_{\mathrm{R}} G$ (which also satisfies $K(x,\xi) = H(x,\tau(\xi))$ for every $x\in G$ and $\xi \in \partial_{\Delta, \rho}G$).